Serge Wilmes

-Serge Wilmes (born 6 May 1982) is a Luxembourgeois politician, serving in the Chamber of Deputies as a member of the Christian Social People's Party (CSV).
+Serge Wilmes (born 6 May 1982) is a Luxembourgish politician of the Christian Social People's Party (CSV), serving as Minister of the Environment, Climate and Biodiversity and Minister of Public Service in the Frieden-Bettel Government.
+He was previously a member of the Chamber of Deputies from 2011 to 2023 and an alderman of Luxembourg City from 2017 to 2023.

 Biography

 Early life

-Originally from the Quarter of Merl in Luxembourg City, Wilmes graduated from lycée Michel-Rodange in 2001.
-Following graduation, Wilmes studied at Université Nancy-II where he received his maîtrise in history in 2005.
-The next year, Wilmes received his second-level masters in Contemporary European History from the Université du Luxembourg.
+Originally from Merl in Luxembourg City, Wilmes graduated from lycée Michel-Rodange in 2001.
+Following graduation, Wilmes studied at Nancy 2 University where he received his maîtrise in history in 2005.
+The next year, Wilmes received his second-level masters in Contemporary European History from the University of Luxembourg.
 His master's thesis was on the position of right-wing Catholic movements on Abortion in the 1970s.